explaingit

 USE CASE 4

-Query system stats programmatically via REST API or Python library for custom automation scripts.
+Query system stats programmatically via the REST API or MCP endpoint from scripts or AI assistants.

 In plain English